svmiller/svmiller.github.io/miscellany/jpr-bst.md

 {% endhighlight %}

   * <del datetime="2013-07-05T18:46:46+00:00">The biggest limitation of this file, so far, is the handling of middle initials.
 BibTeX does not appear to have a concept of middle names, or middle initials.
 If it's not a last name, a suffix, or a preposition preceding a last name (e.g. "von" in German, "van der" in Dutch, "de la" in Spanish), BibTeX thinks it's a first name.
 LaTeX users, subconsciously, work around this by including a middle initial punctuated by a period in their *.bib file.
 We see middle names and middle initials, but BibTeX sees a second first name that is a continuation of a first name, simply separated by a space.
 This matters to JPR's treatment of middle initials, which JPR does not allow to be punctuated with periods.
 As of right now, the only effective way around this is to manually remove periods after middle initials in your *.bib file.</del>
-  * I found a near perfect solution for the issue.
+  * I found a near perfect solution for the issue on July 5, 2013.
 In this new version, the *.bst file **will** automatically separate middle names from first names and abbreviate the middle initial without punctuating it with a period.
 If, however, you encounter an author with two first names in their professional name, you can still force it through using brackets.
 Here is an example:

 {% highlight latex %}
 {% raw %}